 Being Brighton, we had a highly entertaining dance routine from the Gay Men’s dance company dressed as Policemen which amused as well as entertained.
 But this nicely choreographed number would have made a stronger impact right at the front of the show or opening the second half, rather than lost in the middle.

-The after-show party was well attended, organised by Maribel Coles more known for her excellent organisational and administrative duties to some of Brighton’s top business executives through her own company.
-Now busy making sure all the artistes had a drink and were introduced to the many sponsors who had helped make this such a successful fund-raising night for the producers and Rockinghorse Children’s charity.
+The after-show party was well attended.
+The artistes drink in hand discussing the evening with the many sponsors who had helped make this such a successful fund-raising night for the producers and Rockinghorse Children’s charity.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.